Coleville, Saskatchewan: History

+Early settlers

 In 1905, the Grand Trunk Pacific Railway Company surveyed the area in preparation for a railway line, and the prospect of rail service attracted settlers to the area.
 The first settlers arrived in 1906, most of whom had shipped their effects to Battleford, the site of the Dominion Lands office in the area.
 With the nearest source of wood being on the banks of the South Saskatchewan River, approximately 110 km away, most of the first homes constructed in the area were sod houses, either frame structures covered with sods, or else built entirely out of sods.
 These structures generally collapsed after a few years; however one sod house built by English immigrant James Addison, between 1909 and 1911, has been occupied continuously from its construction to the present.

-The site for the Hamlet of Coleville was purchased from Charles Farris, and built on his purchased homestead NE 6-32-23-W3.
+The site of the village of Coleville was purchased from Charles Farris, and built on his purchased homestead NE 6-32-23-W3.
 In 1913, Charles Cole submitted names to the railway, and Coleville was chosen for the station and townsite.

 Coleville incorporated as a village on July 1, 1953.